-The last British refuge for smokers is about to disappear.
+The last refuge for smokers is about to disappear.

-On 1 July, England follows the lead of Scotland, Wales and Northern Ireland and bans smoking in enclosed public places, making the UK ban complete.
+On 1 July, England follows the lead of Scotland, and Northern and bans smoking in enclosed public places, making the UK ban complete.

 The sight of nicotine addicts huddling outside pubs, restaurants and offices to get their nicotine fix is about to become an English spectacle.